 type valueDefaults = flag.ValueDefaults

-This also has the side-effect of hiding all of ValueDefaults
+This also has the side-effect of hiding all of ValueDefaults’ methods from

 What About Same-Name Methods?

-There is still a failure mode: if a user type implementing flag.Value
+There is still a failure mode: if a user type satisfying flag.Value happened

 There are two workarounds:

-Tell people not to define methods on their implementation, and if they do, they’re screwed.
-Because implementing
+Tell people not to define methods on their satisfying type, and if they do, they’re screwed.
+Because satisfying

 Unfortunately, this runs into a big issue with structural typing, which is that it is very difficult to avoid making mistakes when making changes, due to the lack of intent involved.
 A similar problem occurs with C++ templates, where the interfaces defined by concepts are implicit, and can result in violating contract expectations.